 Explosions tore through the air, hammering at his ears as the delicate, silver drops of light exploded against the veil of water, spraying Harry with scalding liquid.

 Green flames flared in all the fireplaces.

 ‘What if I told you the prophecy?’
 Harry watched the emerald flames flicker.
 ‘That’s why you came, right?’

 Voldemort watched them too.
 ‘I wouldn’t need you alive.’

 ‘You would have no reason to kill me.’

 ‘The one with the power to vanquish the Dark Lord,’ Voldemort echoed, reforming the golden serpent Harry’s fire had destroyed and sending it careening down the atrium, smashing through the fireplaces on the opposite wall.

 ‘Power’s directed by intent.’
-Harry drew himself up and ignored the tiredness taking in root within.
-He could feel the weight of his life hanging on his tongue.
+Harry drew himself up and buried the dull throb and the ache in his limbs.
+The weight of his life hung on his tongue.

 ‘I should trust in your intent, then?‘ Voldemort laughed.
 ‘A foolish risk to take; those who trust are betrayed, aren’t they, Harry?
 Lord Voldemort doesn’t forget his mistakes, he learns from them.’